johnwcowan/r7rs-work/DataFormatsCowan.md

   *  Comments begin with ';' and are removed from lines.

-  *  Blank lines and trailing whitespace are ignored.
+  *  Blank lines and leading and trailing whitespace are ignored.

   *  The beginning of a section is marked by a line beginning with `[` and ending with `]`.
      Sections do not nest.
 The name of a section is the characters between the brackets.

   *  Other lines containing `=` are treated as key-value pairs within the current section or, if they precede any section line, as key-value pairs belonging to an unnamed section.
+     Whitespace immediately before or after the `=` is ignored.

   *  Otherwise unrecognizable lines are treated as keys whose value is the empty string.